If you plan to sell your car a few years after buying it, you might want to stick to one of two brands long known for dependability and durability.

-- Dodge Challenger
+- Dodge Challenger (midsize sporty car)

-- Dodge Charger
+- Dodge Charger (large car)

 Finding the right car for you

 Before you shop for a car, you might want to compare the J.D.
-Power list with a similar set of rankings that Kelley Blue Book issued earlier this year.
-Get the skinny on that study in “The 10 Cars That Hold Their Resale Value Best.”
+Power list with a similar set of rankings that iSeeCars issued recently.
+Get the skinny on that study “These Are the 10 Worst Cars for Depreciation.”